micheunderscore/ffttp/README.md

 ---

-## Remember to practice using reusable components
+## Remember to practice using/creating reusable components

 ### React Native
 If you are currently running into issues please remember to refer to the [React Native Official Documentation](https://reactnative.dev/)